Hair Growth Cycle

 Can improper care of my hair cause hair loss?

-Remember strong chemicals commonly found in shampoos and conditioners can damage your hair if used excessively or on a daily basis.
+Remember strong chemicals commonly found in shampoos and conditioners can damage your hair if used excessively or daily.
 Hot oil hair treatments or chemicals used in permanents (also called “perms”) may cause inflammation (swelling) of the hair follicle, which can result in scarring and hair loss.

 If you wear pigtails or cornrows or use tight hair rollers, the pull on your hair can cause a type of hair loss called traction Alopecia.
 If the pulling is stopped before scarring of the scalp develops, your hair will grow back normally.
 However, scarring can cause permanent hair loss.